 Perlick Perl 630

-This is the basic model of Perlick draft beer faucet.
-It offers all of the features listed above and comes in a stainless steel or tarnish-free brass finish.
+This is the standard model of Perlick draft beer faucet.
+It comes with all of the standard Perlick features, design and stainless steel construction with either a polished steel or tarnish-free brass finish.

 We also offer an economy Perlick Perl 630 that’s made from chrome-plated brass.
 Although you’ll sacrifice the benefits of stainless steel construction, you still get all of the engineering performance of a Perlick at a price that works with any budget.